Most AI implementations fail. But not for the reasons the industry talks about.

 Process mapping means sitting with the people who actually do the work — tracing every handoff, every approval, every re-entry point — before any agent is built.
 A mapped process is not a prerequisite for moving fast.
 It is the thing that determines whether what you build will be useful.

-AI is a word that covers a 1,000x capability gap.
+AI is a word that covers an enormous capability gap.
 Putting documents in ChatGPT is not the same category of thing as building agent workflows with Claude Code, shared repos, and artifact-only communication.
 Buyers use the same word for both.
 Most sellers don't clarify, because vagueness sells.

 The wrong tool at the right moment still fails.
 A company that needs agents that do work buys tools that help humans work.
 A company that needs deterministic automation at scale deploys conversational AI.
 The mismatch is not always obvious at the point of sale, which is why scoping it correctly requires the implementer to push back on what the buyer thinks they want.